RicArora1991/batch_9_fynd/README.md

-This is batch 9 of Fynd Academy and i am teaching them MEVN.
+This is batch 9 of Fynd Academy and i am teaching them MEVN and git/github.